chris19o4/Basic-Neural-Network/README.md

 # dlnd_project1

-## This is the first project assignment of Udacity's Deep Learning Nanodegree Foundation.
+## This is the first project assignment of Udacity's Deep Learning Nanodegree.

 In this project a neural network is built from scratch to carry out a prediction problem on a real world dataset.
 Building the network from the ground up (without any additional frameworks like Tensorflow oder Keras) is important for